dhindrik/AzServiceBus/README.md

 No data will be sent to the app developer or third parties.

+## Feedback
+If you have found a bug or have an idea about the app can be better, please create an [issue](https://github.com/dhindrik/AzServiceBus/issues).

 ## Platforms
 * Mac (in review)
 * Windows (coming)